New Normal Forms For Degree Three Polynomials and Rational Functions: Normal Form for Degree 3 Polynomials

 \section{Normal Form for Degree 3 Polynomials}

+Let $f$ be a single variable rational function.
 Define a \emph{fixed point} of $f$ to be a point $P\in\Qbar$ such that $f(P) = P$, and the \emph{multiplier at P} to be $\lambda_P := f'(P)$.
-Again, we may make a linear change of variables to calculate $\lambda_{\infty}$ as needed.
-Define the \emph{$\sigma$-invariants} of $f$ to be the elementary symmetric polynomials evaluated on the set of fixed point multipliers (with multiplicity).
+We may make a linear change of variables to calculate $\lambda_{\infty}$ as needed.
+Define the \emph{$\sigma$-invariants} (or \emph{sigma invariants}) of $f$ to be the elementary symmetric polynomials evaluated on the set of fixed point multipliers (with multiplicity):

 Because the set of fixed point multipliers is preserved under conjugation, these $\sigma$-invariants are the same for every element of a conjugacy class, i.e., are invariants of $\cM_d$.

-Note that Milnor \cite{Milnorquadratics} gave a normal form for degree $2$ rational maps in terms of the multipliers themselves.
-However, such a form may not utilize the smallest possible field of definition since for $f$ defined over $\QQ$, the multipliers could be defined over an extension field.
-The $\sigma$-invariants are always defined over the field of moduli so a normal form based on the $\sigma$-invariants has the smallest possible field of definition. \begin{thm} Define a map $\phi: \AA^2 \to \cP_3$, from the affine plane to the moduli space of degree 3 polynomials as follows
+Milnor's \cite{Milnorquadratics} normal form for degree two rational maps is given in terms of the multipliers themselves (Equation \eqref{eq_milnor}).
+However, such a form may not utilize the smallest possible field of definition since the multipliers could be defined over an extension field.
+The $\sigma$-invariants are always defined over the field of moduli so a normal form based on the $\sigma$-invariants has the smallest possible field of definition.
+See Silverman \cite[Section 4.10]{Silverman} for precise definitions for the field of moduli and field of definition and some of the associated subtleties.